I recently completed a full year without drinking a single drop of alcohol.

 #8) Better emotional control

-Alcohol removes your inhibitions and sometimes this leads you to doing embarrassing things.
+Alcohol removes your inhibitions and sometimes this leads you to do embarrassing things.
 You regret what you did after sobering up, but the damage is done.

 Without alcohol, you don’t do embarrassing things which you regret later.